Ohio to review police response to protests, set new standard - WHIZ News

-COLUMBUS, Ohio (AP) — Ohio is undertaking a systematic effort to get hundreds of non-compliant law enforcement agencies up to statewide performance standards and will add to guidelines for responding to mass protests, Gov. Mike DeWine said Tuesday.
+COLUMBUS, Ohio (AP) — Ohio is undertaking a systematic effort to get hundreds of non-compliant law enforcement agencies up to statewide performance standards and will add guidelines to that list for responding to mass protests, Gov. Mike DeWine said Tuesday.

 DeWine also is creating a new state office to recruit more black and female officers.